-If the proposal is acceptable, students continue their thesis research in the senior year under the direction of a faculty advisor in POLI 692H.
-Both POLI 691H and 692H count as elective credit in the major.
+If the proposal is acceptable, students continue their thesis research in the senior year under the supervision of the honors director and a faculty advisor in POLI 692H and POLI 693H.
+A maximum of two honors thesis courses can count as elective credit in the major.
 Upon successful completion of the program, which includes an oral defense of the thesis, students are awarded a degree with honors or with highest honors in political science.

 Training for Public Service

-The Shepard Jones Undergraduate Award in International Relations is given to an undergraduate student at UNC–Chapel Hill for the best essay in international relations (any field and broadly defined).
+The Shepard Jones Undergraduate Award in International Relations is given to an undergraduate student for the best essay in international relations (any field and broadly defined).